alexisannerossi/id-htmlpolicy/draft-rossi-htmlpolicy-00.md

 --- abstract

-This document sets policy for the HTML publication format and supporting CSS files for RFCs.
+This document sets policy for the HTML publication format and supporting CSS for RFCs.
 It contains policy requirements, some of which are taken from {{RFC7992}} and {{RFC7993}}, and removes any specific implementation or tooling requirements imposed by {{RFC7992}} or {{RFC7993}}.

 --- middle

 # Introduction

-This document sets policy for the HTML publication format and supporting CSS files for RFCs.
+This document sets policy for the HTML publication format and supporting CSS for RFCs.
 It contains policy requirements, some of which are taken from {{RFC7992}} and {{RFC7993}}, and removes any specific implementation or tooling requirements imposed by {{RFC7992}} or {{RFC7993}}.

-The RFC Publication Center (RPC) is responsible for the HTML publication format and CSS file tooling and implementation decisions.
+The RFC Publication Center (RPC) is responsible for the HTML publication format and CSS tooling and implementation decisions.
 They may want to use the contents of {{RFC7992}} and {{RFC7993}} as a starting point for documenting those decisions, but they are not bound by {{RFC7992}} or {{RFC7993} and they may change elements of the implementation as needed to support the RFC authoring community as long as those changes are aligned with the policy requirements in this document.

 # Policy Requirements

-HTML publication format and CSS file tooling and implementation decisions are made or overseen by the RPC, and must adhere to the following policy requirements.
+HTML publication format and CSS tooling and implementation decisions are made or overseen by the RPC, and must adhere to the following policy requirements.

 * The HTML and CSS must not alter or change the display of an RFC in any way that would affect a reader's ability to identify and understand the original semantic content.
 * The HTML must render correctly on a list of common devices and browser versions that the RFC Editor will keep up to date outside of this document.